 Our nominating and corporate governance committee is responsible for making recommendations to our board of directors regarding candidates for directorships and the size and composition of our board of directors.
 In addition, our nominating and corporate governance committee is responsible for overseeing our corporate governance policies and reporting and making recommendations to our board of directors concerning governance matters.
-Upon the closing of this offering, the members of our nominating and corporate governance committee will be Dr. Jones, Mr. Khuong and Dr. Shannon and Dr. Xu and Dr. Jones will serve as chair of the committee.
+The members of our nominating and corporate governance committee are Dr. Jones, Mr. Khuong, Dr. Shannon and Dr. Xu and Dr. Jones serves as chair of the committee.
 Each of the members of our nominating and corporate governance committee is independent under the applicable Nasdaq listing rules.